 So, now the only question remaining is what will you make when cutting wood with your Cricut?

 If you have any questions about how to cut wood with the Cricut Maker, be sure to ask those in the comment section below and I will answer!
-Happy crafting y’all!
+Happy crafting y’all and be sure to give Cricut wood cutting a try!

 New to Cricut?